bloominstituteoftechnology/Local-Environment-Setup/README.md

 ### 0. Update Windows 10
-You may need to reboot.
+You may need to reboot after the update.

 ### 1. Enable WSL2 on Windows 10
 1. Open PowerShell as Admin